MahaThafar/OncologyTT-Datasets/README.md

 **Each one of the previous files has a corresponding folder:**
-1. Positive targets (Approved target)
+1. Positive targets (Approved target)\
-2. Positive genes (Cancer driver genes)
+2. Positive genes (Cancer driver genes)\
 3. Negative genes (unlabeled genes thaat have been used as negative samples)\ that consist of several files matching the cancer type.

-**Other Data Folders:**/
+**Other Data Folders:**\
-4. Omics features: that include gene expression and gene mutation features for all genes per cancer across multiple tumor samples./
+4. Omics features: that include gene expression and gene mutation features for all genes per cancer across multiple tumor samples.\
 5. Approved drugs per cancer: that are collected from National Cancer Institue (NCI).

 -----------------------------------------------